ksmills88/FontScraper/instructions.md

 npm install
 run the file with the third argument as the website url (this assumes the url is an accurate URL)

+if you choose to run the file with no third URL argument, it defaults to scraping the css off of Webflow's site.